Too Many Leaders Underestimate Barriers to Rapid Growth for Business

 Our organizational alignment research found that culture accounts for 40% of the difference between high and low performing companies.
 Culture and strategy are inextricably linked.
 Successful leaders align their culture (how work gets done) to their high growth strategies by ensuring total agreement and understanding of how work gets done across several key cultural dimensions related to growth:

-Companies that agree upon how to approach these seven cultural dimensions of growth build strong corporate cultures to support and accelerate growth.
+Companies that agree upon how to approach these cultural dimensions of growth build aligned and strong corporate cultures to support and accelerate growth.

 The Bottom Line